eclipse-che/che-machine-exec/CONTRIBUTION.md

 During development don't forget format code.
 To format che-machine-exec code use task with name `format`.

-#### Update go-lang dependencies
+#### Update golang dependencies

-To manage che-machine-exec go-lang dependencies we are using [dep tool](https://golang.github.io/dep).
+To manage che-machine-exec golang dependencies we are using [dep tool](https://golang.github.io/dep).
 List dependencies stored in the [Gopkg.toml](Gopkg.toml).
 To change dependencies you need modify this file.
-Use task with name `update dependencies` to flash Gopkg.toml changes: this task call dep tool to syncronize `vendor` folder and [Gopkg.lock](Gopkg.lock) with updated list dependencies.
+Use task with name `update dependencies` to flash Gopkg.toml changes: this task call dep tool to synchronize `vendor` folder and [Gopkg.lock](Gopkg.lock) with updated list dependencies.

 > Notice: `Gopkg.lock and vendor folder` changes should be contributed too.

 #### Start che-machine-exec server

-To start che-machine-exec server you need [Compile che-machine-exec](#compile-che-machine-exec) and start server using `start exec server` task. che-machine-exec server will be started by internal url: 0.0.0.0:5555 inside `dev` container.
+To start che-machine-exec server you need [Compile che-machine-exec](#compilation-che-machine-exec) and start server using `start exec server` task. che-machine-exec server will be started by internal url: 0.0.0.0:5555 inside `dev` container.
 To find exposed route link you can use `My Workspace` panel.
-To test che-machine-exec use websocket protocol.
+For communication with che-machine-exec use websocket protocol.

 #### Stop che-machine-exec server